Discovering your Cat Has a Bladder Stone

 Such diets use a normal calcium content, a moderate magnesium content, and citrate to bind urinary calcium.
 Your veterinarian can recommend an appropriate therapeutic food.

-Canned diet is preferred over dry food due to the high water content of canned foods.
-Part of the goal is to create a dilute urine and the extra water consumption is helpful.
+A canned diet is preferred over dry food due to the high water content of canned foods.
+Part of the goal is to create a dilute urine, and the extra water consumption is helpful.
 Meal feeding rather than free feeding also may be helpful in maintaining the desired urinary pH.

 Avoid supplementation with vitamin C. Vitamin C is converted to oxalic acid, which modifies into oxalate.
 Be careful of pet vitamin supplements.